Address Imports: A Step-By-Step Guide

 Please review all of the details in this step to avoid receiving upload errors.

 The first step is to format the columns of your CSV so it can be successfully imported into CrowdFiber.
-There are two required columns and
+Click here to download our Address Import Template.

 As your customers and pre-registrants complete orders and pre-registrations, they will be able to add their unit number to the root address in their initial address search (at the beginning of the process).